IKGissmart/Automated-Tlauncher-Downloader-script/README.md

 # Automated-Tlauncher-Downloader-script
 Download Tlauncher Latest version with just a script in seconds

-#To Clone The Repository
+To Clone the Repository , simply run this command
 ```
 git clone https://github.com/IKGissmart/Automated-Tlauncher-Downloader-script
 ```